 - Passion.
 Though you can have epiphanies about subjects that you aren’t interested in, it’s impossible to get inspiration from them.
 Here genuine interest is critical to finding inspiration.
 Inspiration resonates with our very spirit, and if there is no soul in what we are trying to draw inspiration from, we find ourselves empty-handed.

-Sure we shared who doesn’t have inspiration and what it takes to construct it, but why is it important?
-The truth is, it’s important so that we can enjoy life.
+We shared who doesn’t have inspiration and what it takes to construct it, but why is it important?
+The truth is so that we can enjoy life.
 There are “Existors” all around us.
 You see them at home, at work, and on the subway.
 They speak only because their job requires it, they have a job only because they need food, and they eat only because it’s required to live.
 Just typing that, I felt the monotonous redundancy of that lifestyle weighing in on me.
 No joy or enjoyment is in anything they do, just basic, logical goal after basic, logical goal.
 What happens after all goals are achieved?
 Death?
 The goal of inspiration is to provoke creation.
-The creations of men and women at their best are truly emotional experiences.
-After watching your favorite movie, take a serious look at just how many people it took to make it become a reality.
+The creations of men and women at their best are emotional experiences.
+After watching your favorite movie, take a look at how many people it took to make it a reality.
 At one point that was just one person’s vision!
 As much as we try to restrain ourselves, we aren’t robots.
 We are full of thoughts, emotions, and illogical mechanisms that need to be explored – not just for the sake of exploration, but so that our fellow man can use them to the best of their abilities.
 So I’ll ask, what inspires you?